niemilau/summerschool/parallel-io/hdf5-self-study/README.md

 ### Case study: parallel write

-Read through the example code in [](./hdf5-parallel-example/).
+Read through the example code [`hdf5-parallel-example`](./hdf5-parallel-example/).
 The program demonstrates parallel HDF5 I/O by writing one integer from each MPI process.

 **Tasks:**
 1. Ensure you understand the steps for creating and opening an HDF5 file for parallel access.